-- When the Representation Type and the Property Term are redundant, the Property Term is dropped, so 'Item.
+- ◆ When the Representation Term and the Property Term are redundant, the Property Term is dropped, so 'Item.
 Identification.
 Identifier' becomes 'Item.
-Identifier' - When an element describes an entire class of things (e.g., not a specific property of it), the Property Term may again be dropped, for instance 'Documentation.
-Identifier' - An aggregate component shall have a representation type of 'details'.
+Identifier' - ◆ When an element describes an entire class of things (e.g., not a specific property of it), the Property Term may again be dropped, for instance 'Documentation Identifier' - An aggregate component shall have a Representation Term of 'details'.